apphp/laravel-flash/README.md

 ## Usage

-In your controllers, before you perform a redirect or render a view, make a call to the `flash()` function.
+In your controllers, before you perform a redirect or render a view, make a call to the `flashes()` function.

 ```php
 public function store()